kidiyoor/microgateway-demo/lab2/README.md

   allowNoAuthorization: false
   allowInvalidAuthorization: false
 ```
-Change **allowNoAuthorization** to flase.
+Change **allowNoAuthorization** to true.
 Finally it should look like follow
 ```
 oauth:
   allowNoAuthorization: true